sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 | TextCNN | 60.4% | 59.3% | ~10 min |
 | DistilBERT | **73.2%** | **72.4%** | ~30 min |

-So DistilBERT wins pretty clearly.
-What surprised us was that TextCNN actually did worse than logistic regression on this dataset - we'll discuss why below.
+Therefore, DistilBERT clearly wins.
+However, to our surprise, TextCNN's actual evaluation results on this dataset are worse than those of logistic regression—we will try to explore the reasons below.

 ### 7.2 Per-Class Breakdown